Sher Shah Suri

-Sher Shah Suri (Note: ﺷﯧﺮ ﺷﺎﻩ ﺳﻮﺭﻱ; شیرشاه سوری) (born Farid al-Din Khan; 1472 or 1486 – 22 May 1545), also known by his title Sultan Adil (lit. 'the Just King'), was the Sultan of Hindustan, as the first Sur Emperor, from 1540 until his death in 1545.
-Prior to his ascension, he also served as the ruler of Bihar (1530–1540) and Bengal (1538–1540).
+Farid al-Din Sher Shah (Note: فرید الدین شیر شاه) (Farid Khan Sur; 1472/1486 – 22 May 1545), better known as Sher Shah Suri, (Note: ﺷﯧﺮ ﺷﺎﻩ ﺳﻮﺭﻱ; شیرشاه سوری) was the Sultan of Hindustan also known by his title Sultan Adil (lit. 'the Just King'), as the first Sur Emperor, from 1540 until his death in 1545.
+Prior to his ascension, he also served as the regent, and later Sultan of Bihar (1530–1540) and Bengal (1538–1540).
 He established the Sur Empire after defeating the Mughal Empire and declaring Delhi his seat of power.
 The influence of his innovations and reforms extended far beyond his brief reign, being recognized as one of the greatest administrative rulers in India.
-During his time in power, he remained undefeated in battle and is renowned as one of the most skillful Afghan generals in history.
-By the end of his reign, his empire covered nearly all of Northern India.
+Sher Shah is renowned as one of the most skillful Afghan generals in history, and by the end of his reign, his empire covered nearly all of Northern India.

 Born between 1472 and 1486 and given the name Farid Khan, his early childhood saw him flee from home due to internal family strife.
 He pursued an education in Jaunpur, where his rise to power began after his father offered him a managerial position over his jagirs.
 Sher Shah effectively governed these territories, gaining a reputation for his reforms that brought prosperity to the region.
 However, due to family intrigues, he eventually relinquished his position over the jagirs.
 Sher Shah then moved to Agra, where he stayed until his father's death.
 This event allowed him to return to his family's jagirs and take control, thereby solidifying his leadership and furthering his rise to power.